An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: Preliminaries

 \section{Preliminaries}

-Let $G=(A \cup B,E)$ with $|A|=|B|=n$ and $|E|=m$ be a weighted bipartite graph that in which the edge weights are real values.
-A path with the edges alternating between the edges of the matching $M$ and $E-M$ is called an \textit {alternating path}.
-Each vertex $v$ that is incident to an edge in $M$ is called a \textit {matched vertex}; otherwise it is a \textit {free vertex}.
-An alternating path with two free endpoints is called an \textit {augmenting path}.
-Note that if the $M$ edges of an augmenting path is replaced with the $E-M$ ones, its size increases by $1$.
+Let $G=(A \cup B,E)$ be a weighted bipartite graph such that $\lvert A \rvert=\lvert B \rvert=n$, $\lvert E \rvert=m$ and the edge weights are non-positive real values.
+Let $W(a,b)$ denote the weight of the edge $(a,b)$ for $a \in A$ and $b \in B$.
+If there exists no edge between two vertices $a_i\in A$ and $b_j \in B$, we assume that $W(a_i,b_j)=-\infty$.
+A path with the edges alternating between the edges of the matching $M$ and $E-M$ is called an \textit{alternating path}.
+Each vertex $v$ that is incident to an edge in $M$ is called a \textit{matched vertex}; otherwise, it is a \textit{free vertex}.
+All alternating paths originating from a free vertex $v\in A\cup B$ constitute an \textit{alternating tree}.
+An alternating path with two free endpoints is called an \textit{augmenting path}.
+Note that by finding the symmetric difference between $M$ and an augmenting path, an \textit{augmentation} which is denoted by $augment(M)$, we get a new matching $M'$ with $\lvert M'\rvert =\lvert M\rvert+1$ (the size of $M$ increases by $1$).